-A young adult adventure story set in the harsh Australian outback.
+A young adult adventure story set in the harsh Western Australian outback.

-As the virus hits Australia, two sisters, Lexi and Hadley, find themselves alone and vulnerable.
-With gangs roaming the streets they no longer feel safe in their home and must flee the city in search of a safe place to live.
+As the virus hits Western Australia, two sisters, Lexi and Hadley, find themselves alone and vulnerable.
+With gangs roaming the streets of Perth they no longer feel safe in their home and must flee the city in search of a safe place to live.

-Seeking sanctuary, the girls head to the small town of Jasper's Bay in the Western Australian countryside.
-They soon discover that the quiet looking town in not as peaceful as it first seemed.
-The sisters are abruptly thrown into bitter conflict leading to mistrust, betrayal and murder.
+Seeking sanctuary, the girls head to the small town in the Western Australian countryside.
+They soon discover that the quiet looking town is not as peaceful as it first seemed.
+The sisters are abruptly thrown into bitter conflict leading to mistrust, betrayal, and murder.

 In a world without adults and without rules, they must decide who they can trust before it's too late.

 How long could you survive in a world without adults?
 Who could you turn to?
 Who could you trust?

 5 star review by Christian Sia for Readers Favorite